Lori Hallier: Early life

-Hallier was born July 8, 1959 in Victoria, British Columbia, Canada, to Gerry and Vivian Hallier.
-She has two siblings: a sister, Kerry, and brother, Dale.
+Hallier was born July 8, 1959, in Victoria, British Columbia, to Gerry and Vivian Hallier.
+She has a sister, Kerry, and a brother, Dale.
 Hallier was raised in Victoria, where she attended the Reynolds Secondary School.
 She studied theatre for two years at the University of Victoria before graduating from the National Theatre School in Montreal in 1980.

+According to the autobiography of former British Columbia Premier John Horgan, Hallier and he were in the same class from Grade 1 to Grade 12, and in Grade 1 were voted King and Queen of Hearts on Valentine's Day.